Charles Collett: Diesel railcars

 While Collett did a lot of reimagining and redevelopment of older steam locomotive designs, he also introduced some very novel diesel railcars.
 In 1933, AEC built railcar No 1 for the GWR, a streamlined, 121bhp passenger coach with a cab at each end.
 This proved underpowered, but Collett recognised its potential, and ordered Nos 2–4 which were dual-engined and capable of 75-80mph carrying 44 passengers.
 A further twelve were purchased in 1935–36.
 All of these were self-contained; they were not intended to pull other carriages.
 No 17 was for parcel traffic and carried no passengers.

 A further 20 railcars were built at Swindon in 1940–42, with more angular streamlining and no valances over the bogies.
-These were equipped to pull a load of up to 60 tons, and fitted with autotrain controls so they could be driven from the cab at the far and of an attached autocoach.
-No 35–38 were single-ended, having only one streamlined end with a cab.
+These were equipped to pull a load of up to 60 tons, and fitted with autotrain controls so they could be driven from a cab at the far end of an attached autocoach.
+Nos 35–38 were single-ended, having only one streamlined end with a cab.
 They were designed to be used back-to-back, or with a coach between them.